seek-oss/sku/docs/docs/storybook.md

 };
 ```

-To build the storybook, simply add the following NPM script:
+To build the Storybook, first add the following npm script:

 ```js
 {